VoIP Solutions & Providers in Kuwait

 2. The Philippines was declared as the Call Center Capital of the world’ 2015 with than 1 million Filipinos dedicated to the outsourcing industry, their major clients being based out of America.
 This is because of the proximity of a Filipino accent to an American one and their familiarity with the American culture.

-5. Banking and Finance, Consulting and the Healthcare Industry are the top customers of call centers in the world.
+5. Banking and Finance, Consulting and the Healthcare Industry are the top customers of contact centers in the world.

 Call centers run at the heart of the customer relationship and marketing branch of businesses and the industry is rapidly adapting to new technologies and growing every day